sourcegraph/devx-scratch/2022/support/log.snb.md

 - Maybe we shouldn't be explicitly delete the cluster at all?
 Though cluster creation does seem necessary here, so it looks like this is necessary.
 - Use a more descriptive namespace: https://github.com/sourcegraph/deploy-sourcegraph/pull/4144
+- Can we get rid of these tests entirely?

 @DURATION=3h